 You may be eligible for Approved Owner status, which entitles you to discounted registration fees.
 To qualify, you must have:

-The $46 fee is a one-off payment i.e. if your application to be an approved owner gets the green light, this status lasts for the life of your dog (unless he/she breaches any approved owner condition set out on the application form below).
+There is a one-off application fee.
+If your application to be an approved owner gets the green light, this status lasts for the life of your dog (unless he/she breaches any condition set out on the application form below).

 The fee must be paid with your application form either in person at a Council service centre or by cheque if posting your form.
 Payment can also be made by internet banking here – you must use your dog owner number as reference.
 Ring Council on 0800 486 486 if you don’t know your number!